matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

    also need to be able to go from encrypted `key` to the actual reaction.

-   One suggestion here was to use the message key of the event to encrypt the aggregation `key`.
+   One suggestion here is to use the message key of the parent event to encrypt the aggregation `key`.